richard-scryber/scryber.core/docs/component_alignment.rst

 .. image:: images/documentvalign.png

-.. note:: With containers unless they have a specific width there gerenally will not be any vertical change.
-Because they shrink to their respective heights.
+.. note:: With containers unless they have a specific height there gerenally will not be any vertical change, because they shrink to their respective heights.
 However actual heights will support the alligment.